 12:30-13:30: Multilingual poetry translation - interactive public event.

 This project forms part of Valentina and Daniel's work on eco-regions.
-An outcome of this collaboration will be a co-edited special issue of Dix-Neuf on 'Ecoregions' in December 2019.
+An outcome of this collaboration was a co-edited special issue of Dix-Neuf journal on 'Ecoregions' in December 2019.

 This project is supported by the Language Acts and Worldmaking Small Grants scheme, as well as the Bristol Poetry Institute, the Centre for Material Texts, and the Faculty of Arts at the University of Bristol, and the School of Humanities, Arts and Social Sciences at the University of New England, Armidale.